Cerelle vs Cerazette: What's the Difference?

 Is Cerelle the same as Cerazette?

 Yes.
 Both contain desogestrel 75 micrograms and are clinically equivalent.
+The main differences are the manufacturer, the packaging, and some inactive ingredients.
+The contraceptive effect is the same.

 Why have I been switched from Cerazette to Cerelle?